 To help separate the man from the myth, a newspaper reporter tracked down the old lawman’s daughter.
 Capt.
 Byrnes had been dead for almost two decades by the time Nellie J. Abbott finally opened up about her father.
 She said Byrnes didn’t publicly discuss his exploits, shunning attention.

 “A handsome blonde of queenly stature leaned over a counter in a little variety-store in Berkeley.
 ‘Yes,’ she said pleasantly to a Call reporter.
-‘I am the daughter of Captain William Wallace Byrnes. … How did you find me?’
+‘I am the daughter of Captain William Wallace Byrnes.
+How did you find me?’
 She was told that a friend of hers had disclosed the secret.
-‘I do not care to talk of my father’s life,’ she said, ‘but the story has been told in so many different ways, and never right, that perhaps I would be doing my duty, as you say, in giving you the true version of it, as I have heard it … from my father’s own lips,” reported the San Francisco Call, April 3, 1892.
+‘I do not care to talk of my father’s life,’ she said, ‘but the story has been told in so many different ways, and never right, that perhaps I would be doing my duty, as you say, in giving you the true version as I have heard it from my father’s own lips,” reported the San Francisco Call, April 3, 1892.